-Spring Conference “Agents of Censorship and the Circulation of Printed Material in Central Europe (1500–1800)” (Sofia in May 2026): Call for Papers | Deadline: 15 November 2025
+Spring Conference “Agents of Censorship and the Circulation of Printed Material in Central Europe (1500–1800)” (Sofia in May 2026) – PROGRAM!

 Agents of Censorship and the Circulation of Printed Material in Central Europe (1500–1800)